 Hybrid instruments have mainly been used in Germany for cross-border financing.
-Meanwhile, Germany has implemented a domestic anti-abuse rule (correspondence principle) for interest income and dividend payments from hybrid instruments of foreign corporations that is applicable as of the 2014 assessment year.
+Meanwhile, Germany has implemented a domestic anti-abuse rule (the "correspondence principle") for interest income and dividend payments from hybrid instruments of foreign corporations that is applicable as of the 2014 assessment year.
 Furthermore, the very same correspondence principle has been considered in the EU Parent-Subsidiary Directive.

-In line with the BEPS 1-Implementation Act, a separate regulation to prevent double deduction of business expenses for partnerships has been introduced into Germany domestic law effective from 1 January 2017.
+In line with the BEPS 1 Implementation Act, a separate regulation to prevent double deduction of business expenses for partnerships has been introduced into Germany domestic law, effective from 1 January 2017.
+The recommendations of BEPS action point 2 have been largely incorporated into the EU Anti-Tax Avoidance Directive 2 (ATAD 2).
+In December 2019, the German Federal Ministry of Finance unexpectedly submitted a draft legislation on the deduction of operating expenses with regard to hybrid structures in line with the provisions of ATAD 2.
+However, the current draft legislation has not been passed by the German government, let alone passed through parliament.